 |Figure 7 - Create a new action method named accessPhotoLibrary.|

-This creates a new accessPhotoLibrary: action method declaration at the top of the code file.
+This creates a new accessPhotoLibrary: action method in the code file.
 We'll come back and implement this method in just a bit, but first, let's create an outlet for the image view.

 Creating an Outlet for the Image View